 Going to college isn’t supposed to be easy, but it shouldn’t be impossible, either.
 For many single moms, college scholarships may represent the only viable route to earning college degrees.
 When you think of scholarships, high school students may come to mind.
 But some of these financial aid awards are earmarked for single mothers in financial need.
 This scholarship money is intended to ease a portion of the significant struggles these prospective students face when attempting to pay for their higher education expenses, whether they’re headed to community college or university.

 If you’re a single mom (or dad!) looking for a way to pay for college expenses, you’ve come to the right place.
 Aside from listing 15 good options for single mom scholarships, our editors have gone one step further.
 They have also provided detailed information about the many types of college scholarships available for parents taking on both school and child-rearing simultaneously.
 Here, you will find invaluable insight into the scholarship application process for those with dreams of attending school.
 This includes tips on how to make your application stand out when pursuing higher education.
 You’ll also find information on where to find college scholarships specifically designated as “single mom scholarships,” including merit based scholarships and need based scholarships for low income mothers.
 Keep in mind that like grants for single moms, single mother scholarships don’t have to be paid back.

 Cindy Ross Scholarship for Single Parents – Cameron University

-- Full-time enrollment at the university
+- Attending college full-time at the university

 - Legal custody